-The aim of the Statistics for Clinical Trials module is to support students in developing skills to understand statistical issues in clinical trials during the design and process of the trial, and to implement appropriately the analyses and reporting of results.
+In this module you will develop your skills in understanding statistical issues in clinical trials during the design and process of the trial, and to analyse, report and appropriately implement the results.

-The aim of the Research Methods module is to support the development of expertise in research design, culminating in the production of a grant application relevant to population health research.
+In this module you will learn the relevant skills necessary to design a research study, culminating in the creation of a model grant application relevant to population health research.

 MDPH graduates pursue careers in health service planning, government offices, national and international health agencies, and in academia.